Proto-writing: Neolithic Southeastern Europe

-The Vinča symbols (6th to 5th millennia BC, present-day Serbia) are an evolution of simple symbols beginning in the 7th millennium BC, gradually increasing in complexity throughout the 6th millennium and culminating in the Tărtăria tablets of c.
-5300 BC.
+The Vinča symbols (6th–5th millennia BC) are an evolution of simple undeciphered symbols first attested during the 7th millennium BC from Vinča culture.
+Over time, the symbols gradually became more complex, ultimately culminating in the Tărtăria tablets (c.
+5300 BC).
+The symbols went out of use around 3500 BC.

+They have sometimes been described as an example of proto-writing, with most scholars agreeing that the symbols indicate ownership or other information, but do not record any language.

+Another example of proto-writing might be recorded on the Dispilio Tablet in Greece (6th millenia BC), however, as of 2025, there has not been a proper academic publication on that artifact yet.

 Chalcolithic and Early Bronze Age

-The transition from proto-writing to the earliest fully developed writing systems took place in the late 4th to early 3rd millennia BC in the Fertile Crescent.
+During c.
+3600, proto-writing in the Fertile Crescent was gradually evolving into cuneiform, the earliest mature writing system.

-Prehistoric Mesopotamia
+Mesopotamia

-The Kish tablet, dated to 3500 BC, reflects the stage of Proto-Cuneiform, when what would become the cuneiform script of Sumer was still in the proto-writing stage.
-By the end of the 4th millennium BC, this symbol system had evolved into a method of keeping accounts, using a round-shaped stylus impressed into soft clay at different angles for recording numbers on clay tablets and accounting tokens.
-This was gradually augmented with pictographic writing using a sharp stylus to indicate what was being counted.
-The transitional stage to a writing system proper takes place in the Jemdet Nasr period (31st to 30th centuries BC).
+According to some scholars, the proto-cuneiform tablets (c.
+3350–3000 BC) reflects the stage of writing, when what would become the cuneiform script of Sumer was still in the proto-writing stage, because it was a system based on numerical and logographic signs, lacking phonetic signs (or only a few).
+This system was not intended to record a language.
+The transitional stage to a proper writing system takes place during the first centuries of the Early Dynastic Period (c.
+2900–2700 BC).

-Prehistoric Egypt
+Egypt

 A similar development took place in the genesis of the Egyptian hieroglyphs.
 Various scholars believe that Egyptian hieroglyphs "came into existence a little after Sumerian script, and ... probably [were] ... invented under the influence of the latter ...", although it is pointed out and held that "the evidence for such direct influence remains flimsy" and that "a very credible argument can also be made for the independent development of writing in Egypt ..."

 Bronze Age

 During the Bronze Age, the cultures of the Ancient Near East are known to have had fully developed writing systems, while the marginal territories affected by the Bronze Age, such as Europe, India and China, remained in the stage of proto-writing.

-The Chinese script emerged from proto-writing in the Chinese Bronze Age, during about the 14th to 11th centuries BC (Oracle bone script), while symbol systems native to Europe and India are extinct and replaced by descendants of the Semitic abjad during the Iron Age.
+The Chinese script emerged from proto-writing in the Chinese Bronze Age, during about the 14th to 11th centuries BC (Oracle bone script), while symbol systems native to Europe and India are extinct and were replaced by descendants of the Semitic abjad during the Iron Age.